hantash07/decency_injection/README.md

 #### Automatic Discovery of Services (Instances)
 - Dagger can automatically discover services having a public constructor annotated with @inject annotation
 - Automatic discovered services can be scoped
+#### Type Binding
+- @Binds allow to map specific provided type to another provided type (e.g. provide implementation of an interface)
+- Custom bindings using @Binds must be defined as abstract functions in abstract modules.
+- Abstract @Binds function can't coexist with non static provider methods in the same module.
+Therefore non static provider methods must be define inside companion object.
+#### Qualifiers
+- Qualifier are annotation class annotated with @Qualifier
+- As in Dagger, we can't provide more than one provider methods of the same type.
+With the help of qualifiers we can do it by differentiating the same providers by using different qualifier.
+#### Provider
+- Provider is used when you need to perform late injection